emirryilmazz/Fish-Classification/README.md

 Finally, it climbed to ~0.92 accuracy points.

 ## 🚀 How to Inspect
-**Click the link below**: https://www.kaggle.com/code/emiryilmazey/akbank-deep-learning-bootcamp **Or inspect main.ipynb from github**
+-**Click the link below**: https://www.kaggle.com/code/emiryilmazey/akbank-deep-learning-bootcamp -**Or inspect main.ipynb from github**